 Polioviruses have 3 serotypes.
 Type 1 is the most paralytogenic and used to be the most common cause of epidemics.
 Humans are the only natural host.
-Infection is highly transmittable via direct contact.
+Infection is highly transmissible via direct contact.
 Asymptomatic and minor infections (abortive poliomyelitis) are more common than nonparalytic or paralytic infections by ≥ 60:1 and are the main source of spread.
 (See also Overview of Enterovirus Infections Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more .)

 Most (70 to 75%) infections cause no symptoms.
 Symptomatic disease is classified as

 Most symptomatic infections, particularly in young children, are minor, with 1 to 3 days of slight fever, malaise, headache, sore throat, and vomiting, which develop 3 to 5 days after exposure.
 There are no neurologic symptoms or signs, and physical examination is unremarkable except for the presence of fever.

 About 4% of patients with poliovirus infection develop nonparalytic central nervous system involvement with aseptic meningitis Aseptic meningitis Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more .
 Patients typically have a stiff neck and/or back and headache that appear after several days of prodrome similar to abortive poliomyelitis.
 Manifestations last 2 to 10 days.